GrandChampion/CPSC-447/Interactive Views.md

 ### Scrollytelling
 * navigating page by scrolling down
-* advantage: Intuitive and very interactive
+* Benefit: Intuitive and very interactive
-* disadvantage: If user is in full screen mode, it is hard to see how far is left until the end of the page
+* Drawback: If user is in full screen mode, it is hard to see how far is left until the end of the page

 # Benefit of interaction with computer
 * ability to interact with visual representation and modify data.
 This is impossible in paper-based visualization.